Chinese School Uniforms’ History: Why They Unappealing Now?

 Cultural Revolution: Green Military Clothing

 In the 1960s, during the Cultural Revolution in China, the color green took on a special significance.
-It was associated with Chairman Mao Zedong, who was often depicted wearing a green military suit.
+It was associated with China’s president Mao Zedong, who was often depicted wearing a green military suit.
 The military-style clothing was a way to show respect and love for the country’s leader.
 Many students at the time wore green military suits, and hats, carrying bottles or bags with Mao’s portrait, as part of their school uniforms.

 In addition to its symbolic meaning, the green military uniform was also practical, as it was durable and easy to maintain.
 During the turbulent period of the Cultural Revolution, students would like to have a uniform that was functional and long-lasting.